 |---|---|---|

-| “Both sofas must go against walls.” | The room becomes a hallway with seating; conversation feels disconnected | Float at least one sofa to form a seating “island” and define the zone |
+| "Both sofas must go against walls." | The room reads like a hallway with seating, so conversation feels disconnected. | Float at least one sofa to create a seating island and define the zone. |

-| “Face-to-face is always best for conversation.” | In narrow rooms it can feel confrontational or block circulation | Use an L-shape or a slightly offset face-to-face (shift one sofa forward) |
+| "Face-to-face is always best for conversation." | In narrow rooms, it can feel too formal and can also block circulation. | Use an L-shape or offset one sofa slightly so the layout feels less rigid. |

-| “If there’s floor space, spread everything out.” | People feel too far apart; the room reads as empty but still inconvenient | Keep seating within a social distance band and add side tables within reach |
+| "If there's floor space, spread everything out." | People end up too far apart, and the room still isn't easier to use. | Keep seating within a social range and put tables where people can actually reach them. |

-| “Symmetry matters more than function.” | Great photos, annoying daily use (blocked doors, awkward routes) | Start with circulation, then make it look balanced with lighting, rugs, and tables |
+| "Symmetry matters more than function." | The room looks polished but gets annoying in daily use. | Start with circulation, then use rugs, lighting, and accessories to make it feel balanced. |

-| “Right angles waste space.” | You avoid L-shapes even when they fit best | Right-angle arrangements commonly support comfortable interaction geometry |
+| "Right angles waste space." | You skip L-shaped layouts even when they fit the room best. | Right-angle layouts often make better use of a room than people expect. |

-| “Clearance only matters for accessibility.” | The room feels tight and stressful even for able-bodied users | Treat clearance as comfort engineering, not a special-case feature |
+| "Clearance only matters for accessibility." | The room feels tense and cramped even for people with no mobility issues. | Treat clearance as part of comfort, not as an afterthought. |

 Start With the Room's Fixed Points

-Map doors, openings, and “no-block zones”
+Map doors, openings, and no-block zones

 Choose the primary focal point, then the secondary one